Lesser-known Jervis Bay beaches to sink your toes into

 Green Patch Beach

-Thanks to its calm conditions and oh-so-soft sand within Booderee National Park, Green Patch Beach is hugely popular with families – and people who want a leisurely swim or snorkel, minus big waves.
-Pack a picnic or make the most of shaded barbecue facilities, then head out to explore the rock pools where you’ll likely spot octopuses and fish; other wildlife regularly spotted here include wallabies, echidnas and all manner of bird life.
-There’s also a camping ground, with toilets, showers and barbecue facilities.
+Thanks to its calm conditions and oh-so-soft sand, Green Patch Beach within Booderee National Park is hugely popular with families and for anyone seeking a leisurely swim or snorkel without big waves.
+Pack a picnic or make the most of shaded barbecue facilities, then head out to explore the rock pools where you might spot octopuses and fish.
+Other wildlife regularly spotted here include wallabies, echidnas and all manner of bird life.
+There’s also a campground with toilets, showers and barbecue facilities.

-Green Patch Beach along Booderee National Park, Jervis Bay
+Waves lapping Green Patch Beach in Booderee National Park, Jervis Bay.

-Green Patch Beach, Booderee National Park, Jervis Bay
+Green Patch Beach, Jervis Bay - Credit: National Parks

 Hole-in-the-Wall Beach

-This immaculate stretch of sand takes its name from the sandstone rock wall with a hole in it, at the eastern end of the beach.
-It’s popular for photography, especially in the morning.
-At other times of the day, Hole-in-the-Wall Beach a great place for snorkelling and exploring the walking trails that lace Booderee National Park, taking you up extraordinary sea cliffs overlooking the Pacific Ocean and through bushland home to a plethora of native wildlife.
+This immaculate stretch of sand takes its name from the sandstone rock wall with a hole in it, at the eastern end of the beach - a favourite spot for photographers, especially in the morning light.
+Hole-in-the-Wall Beach is also great for snorkelling and exploring the walking trails that weave through Booderee National Park.
+These paths lead you to extraordinary sea cliffs overlooking the Pacific Ocean and through bushland teeming with native wildlife.

 Blenheim Beach

-One of the beaches along the White Sands walk through Jervis Bay National Park, Blenheim is quite the stunner.
-Locals know that this is one of the best places to snorkel in the region, so be sure to pack your equipment – a great way to cool off while on your hike.
-The cove is surrounded by native forest, offering a true bush-to-beach experience, replete with all manner of wildlife, marine and otherwise.
+Like all the beaches along the White Sands walk through Jervis Bay National Park, Blenheim Beach is a stunner.
+Locals know it as one of the region’s best snorkelling spots, so be sure to pack your gear - a great way to cool off while on your hike.
+The cove is fringed by native forest, offering a true bush-to-beach experience and plenty of wildlife, both marine and terrestrial.

 Chinamans Beach

-Hyams Beach may steal the spotlight, but it could be argued that the sand at Chinamans Beach is even whiter – if that’s possible!
-And it’s made even more dazzling by the colour of the water, a surreal shade of turquoise.
-Not surprisingly, it forms part of the White Sands walk from Vincentia to Hyams Beach, and is a great place to linger for a swim, snorkel or picnic lunch.
+Hyams Beach may be known for its pristine sands, but it could be argued that the sand at Chinamans Beach is even whiter - if that’s possible!
+Its brilliance is amplified by the surreal turquoise of the water.
+Not surprisingly, it forms part of the White Sands Walk from Vincentia to Hyams Beach, and is a great place to swim, snorkel or picnic lunch.

 Best of the rest

+Cast a line from the beach at sunset and perfect your angling thanks to Fishing with a Local.
 Hop on a stand-up paddleboard to explore the calm waters of Jervis Bay or one of the area’s beautiful inlets, lakes and estuaries.
-There are stand-up paddleboarding tours and lessons available with Jervis Bay Stand Up Paddle in Huskisson and Coastal Paddle Surf Narrawallee.
+Stand-up paddleboarding tours and lessons are available with Jervis Bay Stand Up Paddle in Huskisson and Coastal Paddle Surf in Narrawallee.

 More articles by theme